Somnid/webrott/part8/maps3.md

 - `wolf-file.js` was renamed `ted-file.js` to signify the broader scope and fruits of our learning.
 The inner parts of `ted-file.js` have been made more generic in case we support more types.
 - As I was working on Carmackization, I also refactored the code to pull out the RELW decompression function.
 Now both operate directly on arraybuffers and return arraybuffers making them nicely generic.
 - I added more file extensions.
+As mentioned about to try out Bio Menace I added `.BM1`, `.BM2` and `.BM3` for the 3 episodes.
 As I found out `.WJ1` and `.WJ6` exist for Japanese versions for Wolfenstien 3D, I don't know if these truly work as I don't have any to test but I don't see why they wouldn't.
-In addition I found my copy of Spear of Destiny contained both `.SOD` and `.SD1` files which as far as I can tell have the same data.
+In addition, I found my copy of Spear of Destiny contained both `.SOD` and `.SD1` files which as far as I can tell have the same data.
 There are also `.SD2` and `.SD3` which I think corrispond to the Spear of Destiny Mission Packs.
-These don't load, which is odd and might be worth looking into.
-These were not made by iD and have a few enhancements.
+These don't load, they buffer overrun which is odd and might be worth looking into.
+These were not made by iD and have a few enhancements over stock Wolfenstien.
 Not even sure if they are playable outside DOSBOX.

 Sources:
 -------